 - DPM considers historical demand in determining how much capacity to keep powered on and keeps some excess capacity available for increases in demand.
 DPM will also power on additional hosts as needed for unexpected increases in the demand of existing virtual machines or to allow new virtual machines to be admitted to the cluster. - The aggressiveness of the DPM algorithm can be tuned by adjusting the DPM Threshold in the cluster settings menu.
-This parameter is similar to the DRS imbalance threshold in that it controls how aggressively DPM recommends migrations and putting hosts into and taking them out of standby mode.
-The default setting for the threshold is 3 (medium aggressiveness). - Hosts are not put into standby mode unless the memory demand of the virtual machines in the cluster is low.
-Before vSphere 5.5, the memory demand of virtual machines was considered low when their active memory was low, even when their consumed memory was high.
+This parameter controls how aggressively DPM recommends migrations and putting hosts into and taking them out of standby mode.
+The default setting for the threshold is 3 (medium aggressiveness).